KiarashDadpour/TA-DataStructure-2025-B/02)Linked Lists/README.md

 - **Circular Linked List:** The last node points back to the first node, forming a closed loop.

 Linked lists are widely used in algorithm design, dynamic memory management, and when efficient insertions and deletions are required.

+## WEEK 2:

+Here is a summary of class:

+- Definition of Node
+- Definition of Linked List
+- Types of Linked Lists
+- Singly Linked List Class
+- Types of Insertions in Singly Linked List
+- Types of Deletions from Singly Linked List
+- Doubly Linked List Class
+- Types of Insertions in Doubly Linked List
+- Types of Deletions from Doubly Linked List